Antitrust Guidelines for Conduct at Meetings

 Disregarding these considerations can result in antitrust exposure for OMA, as well as for the individuals and companies involved.
 Civil and criminal penalties apply, and private rights of action are available to those alleging business interference or economic injury.

 Examples of conduct that clearly restrains competition and is presumptively unlawful include:

-- PRICING: Agreements to raise, lower, stabilize, or in any other way establish retail (i.e., customer or patient) price, or factors related to retail price, such as costs, wages, discounts, credit terms, or profit levels.
+Pricing: Agreements to raise, lower, stabilize, or in any other way establish wholesale or retail (i.e., customer or patient) prices, or factors related to prices, such as costs, wages, discounts, credit terms, or profit levels.
 Discussions of the ethics or propriety of pricing practices, such as price adjustments, discounts, and credit terms, or whether said practices constitute an unfair trade practice.
-Discussions of past prices may also be suspect;
+Discussions of past prices may also be suspect.

-- AGREEMENTS: Agreements requiring customers to purchase an ancillary item or service in order to buy the desired product or service, agreements to refrain from competition, and agreements refusing to deal with third parties (boycotts).
+Tying requirements: Agreements requiring customers to purchase an ancillary item or service in order to buy the desired product or service.

 Boycotts: Agreements refusing to deal with particular vendors or customers.